python-lsp/python-lsp-server/README.md

 ### Windows and Linux installation

-You can install python lsp server on Windows using this conda command
+If you use Anaconda/Miniconda, you can install `python-lsp-server` using this conda command

 ```
 conda install -c conda-forge python-lsp-server
 ```

-Python lsp server is available in repo of every major Linux distribution, and it is usually called `python-lsp-server`
+Python-lsp-server is available in the repos of every major Linux distribution, and it is usually called `python-lsp-server`.

 For example, here is how to install it in Debian and Debian-based distributions (E.g. Ubuntu, Pop!_OS, Linux Mint)

 ```
 sudo apt-get install python-lsp-server
 ```

 or Fedora Linux

 ```
 sudo dnf install python-lsp-server
 ```

-Only Alpine Linux package is named differently, you can install it by typing this command in your terminal
+Only on Alpine Linux the package is named differently.
+You can install it there by typing this command in your terminal:

 ```
 apk add py3-lsp-server
 ```